This is a sponsored post on behalf of Dairy Farmers of Canada.

 Avonlea is a traditional English-style cheddar that’s made with unpasteurized cows’ milk from local farms.
 Each wheel is wrapped in cloth and aged for at least a year in the creamery’s caves.
 It’s sharp and crumbly, like a proper cheddar should be, with a well-rounded creamy flavour.

 I’m also pleased to report these biscuits are every bit as tasty as the ones I remember from the café.
-They’re pillowy, tender and golden-brown, and full of loads of cheddar and black pepper.
+They’re just as pillowy, tender and golden-brown, and loaded with savoury cheddar and black pepper.

-They’re perfectly delicious on their own, freshly baked and a little bit warm from the oven.
-They’re even better as the base for a savoury breakfast sandwich stuffed with bacon, egg, and (obviously) sliced Avonlea cheddar.
+Obviously, these biscuits are perfectly delicious on their own, freshly baked and still warm from the oven.
+But if you really want to up your game, they’re even better as the base for a savoury breakfast sandwich stuffed with bacon, egg, and (obviously) sliced Avonlea cheddar.

-And best of all, you don’t have to hop in a car and drive all the way to Mahone Bay to get them.
-(Or, in this case, a time machine… because the café is now long-gone.)
+And best of all, you don’t even have to hop in a car and drive all the way to Mahone Bay to satisfy your craving.

 Disclosure: This post is sponsored by Dairy Farmers of Canada.
 Thanks for supporting the brands that keep the Crumb Test Kitchen running!
 All opinions, as always, are entirely my own.